OBCache: Optimal Brain KV Cache Pruning for Efficient Long-Context LLM Inference: Optimal Brain Cache (OBCache)

 \subsection{Connection to Existing Methods}

 Our framework naturally recovers existing attention-based eviction strategies as special cases.
 To show this, we introduce an additional index \( w \in [1,s]\) and use \(\rmA_{w:s}\) to denote the rows of the attention matrix \(\rmA\) corresponding to the query positions from \(w\) to \(s\).
-Consider an alternative formulation that minimizes perturbations not in the attention outputs \(\rmO\), but in the historical attention rows \(\rmA_{w:s}\).
-In this case, minimizing the pruning-induced error reduces to:
+Consider an alternative formulation that minimizes perturbations not in the attention outputs \(\rmO\), but in the historical attention rows \(\rmA_{w:s}\). {In this case, the pruning-induced error reduces to:

-where the pruning unit also simplifies to a column of the attention matrix.
-We refer to query positions from $w$ to $s$ as the \textit{perturbation window}.
-Solving~\Eqref{eq:eviction_p_reduce} leads to a saliency score of the form:
+where the pruning unit also simplifies to an attention matrix column}.
+We refer to query positions from $w$ to $s$ as the \textit{perturbation window} in order to connect and formalize the accumulation strategies used in prior methods.
+Equation~\ref{eq:eviction_p_reduce} can be directly simplified to the form:

-which corresponds to an $L_1$-norm variant of our value-pruning score \(\mS_p^{\text{value}}\), but without incorporating any value-state information.
+which corresponds to an $\ell_1$-norm variant of our value-pruning score \(\mS_p^{\text{value}}\), but without incorporating any value-state information.
 This formulation connects directly to several recent methods.
 Specifically, H$_2$O \citep{zhang2023h2o} sets $w = 1$, accumulating attention weights over the entire sequence history.
 TOVA \citep{oren2024transformers} sets $w = s$, targeting only the most recent query position.
 SnapKV \citep{li2024snapkv} adopts a short window (i.e., $w \gg 1$), emphasizing recent attentions.
 By varying the choice of $w$, these methods effectively target different perturbation windows.

 In \obc, when we also relax the objective to the output error within the perturbation window: